Pot shop robberies, deaths fuel calls for US banking bill

 Supporters of fixing the banking problem first now see an opportunity, especially with Murray announcing that she will prioritize it in her work.
 David Mangone, director of policy and government affairs for The Liaison Group, a Washington, D.C.-based cannabis lobbying firm, called news of Murray's statement “a reasonably big deal.”

 In a letter to Schumer and other senators Tuesday, Perlmutter cited the robberies and deaths in Washington state in support of approving banking reform as soon as possible.
-He called the banking reform “an immediate solution to get cash off our streets and ensure state-legal, legitimate businesses can operate like any other type of business."7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead
+He called the banking reform “an immediate solution to get cash off our streets and ensure state-legal, legitimate businesses can operate like any other type of business."

 .

-Note: This story has been updated to correct the location of the news conference.7 Retail Stocks That May Still Ring the Register